What is the Flu?

 The flu is a seasonal disease in both hemispheres of the world.
 It usually occurs in winter, with the predominant months of virus circulation being November to March.
 However, some years the virus may be active from October until the end of April.

-The flu can appear suddenly, with symptoms such as high fever, aching muscles, headache, nasal congestion (rhinosinusitis) and, in more severe cases, breathing problems or decompensation of chronic lung or heart diseases, such as chronic obstructive pulmonary disease or heart failure.
+The flu can appear suddenly, with symptoms such as high fever, aching muscles, headache and nasal congestion (rhinosinusitis).
+In severe cases, the disease can cause breathing problems or decompensation of chronic lung or heart diseases, such as chronic obstructive pulmonary disease or heart failure.

 There are three types of influenza viruses, called A, B and C. The virus types A and B are the most important, as they cause epidemics in humans.
 Influenza virus infection in animals (especially pigs and birds) is also a public health problem.